 (i) The original

-[Gleeson, Duck et. al., Formal Enquiry Report, University of Manchester, January 2010.]
+[Gleeson, Duck and Fernandez, Formal Enquiry Report, University of Manchester, January 2010.]

 (ii) The annotated version

-In order to believe this section of the Report the reader has to abandon logic and use doublethink.
+In order to believe this section of the Report any reader familiar with the PedSALi project has to abandon logic and use doublethink.

 The whole purpose of the